-For details and photos of test train running before 2013 see the index here.
-This page will be archived soon
+For details and photos of test train running before 2014 see the index here.

 The line is leased by LUL in order to test and commission the next generation of London Underground trains, known as Sub Surface Lines (SSL) trains.
 Serco Assurance were awarded the contract to manage the whole of the test track of behalf of LUL which will give them the opportunity to attract other interested parties to the line.

 In October 2013 the BRB Residuary was abolished and the line passed to NR ownership.

 The Javelin set arrived on Asfordby Depot at 0400 on 29th